 In a company, there are various processes spread out through departments.
-The same is true for a Telco company.
+Identically is true for a Telco company.
 How many processes are you aware of?
 Normally, we are limited to the workflows that we do personally.

-According to one of the most influential speakers and developers of enterprise standards, Mark von Rosing, there are 3 types of processes; operational, management and supporting processes, which can be further divided into numerous subcategories, amounting to tens of processes within a single organization.
+According to one of the most influential speakers and developers of enterprise standards, Mark von Rosing, there are 3 types of processes; operational, management and supporting processes.
+We can further divide those into numerous subcategories, amounting to tens of processes within a single organization.

 Robotic Process Automation (RPA), allows organizations to automate parts or entire processes at a fraction of the cost and time previously spent.
-The technology is non-intrusive and works on top of your existing IT infrastructure, without the need of replacing expensive, often legacy systems, and is implemented within weeks.
+The technology is non-intrusive and works on top of your existing IT infrastructure, without the need of replacing expensive, often legacy systems, and the implementation process only takes a few weeks.

 The more processes a company has, the more its thirst for repetitive work grows.
 This defines the number of your employees’ full-time equivalents (FTE’s) spent on such work on a regular basis.

 RPA technology can capture the business process tasks performed by the employees of a telecom company.
-Based on employees’ actions, a well-structured workflow can be generated, which serves as an infrastructure for automated processes.
-By mapping each process step with its associated cost for manual execution, it is easy to identify the automation of which steps leads to highest return on investment.
+Having a well-structured workflow depends above all on employees’ actions.
+A well-structured workflow serves as an infrastructure for automated processes.
+By mapping each process step with its associated cost for manual execution, it is easy to identify the automation of which steps leads to the highest return on investment.

 Software robots are smart enough to interpret emails, respond to simple questions, and forward complex ones to humans.
 This is particularly useful for telecom companies, which usually rely on partners like independent brokers to sell their services.

-RPA is like a digital workforce that imitates human interaction, without the need for a screen, mouse or a keyboard.
+RPA is like a digital workforce that imitates human interaction, without the need for a screen, mouse, or keyboard.
 It is the fastest-growing segment in the IT industry, and one of the reasons is the price/performance ratio.

 A software robot’s return on investment (ROI) is roughly 3-6 months, depending on the size of the project and while it does the repetitive tasks faster and at a reduced cost, your employees can focus on other, more productive work.